 Failure to sync updating

 Let's say you have set your data to update every 24 hours.
 And, you've set your data to republish every 10 minutes.
 It will republish, but the results will still only change every 24 hours.
-Or, let's say you kick off automatic publication to occur every Monday, but you have automatic updating of the data on Wednesday.
-The published document will re-publish on Monday, but only showing the data up until last Wednesday.
+Or, let's say you kick off automatic publication every Monday, but you have automatic updating of the data on Wednesday.
+The published document will republish on Monday, but only shows the data up until last Wednesday.
+See What runs when for more information.

 Manual R Outputs containing UpdateAt and UpdateEvery

-If you are using UpdateAt or UpdateEvery in your write R code these will cause the R code to be re-run, even if Automatic is not checked on the R Output.
+If you are using UpdateAt or UpdateEvery in your R code these will cause the R code to be re-run, even if Automatic is not checked on the R Output.
 You can either edit the code to automatically stop updating after a given date/time or you can comment out the line of code and rerun the output to immediately stop the automatic updating.
+Note that we suggest that you use the Schedule function rather than writing UpdateAt and UpdateEvery R code scripts.

 Caching